 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 200D and Fujifilm X-T30 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X-T30 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 200D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
+Both the 200D and the X-T30 have been discontinued, but can regularly be found used on eBay.
+The 200D was replaced by the Canon 250D, while the X-T30 was followed by the Fujifilm X-T30 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon 200D better than the Fujifilm X-T30 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.